Home | New Testament Studies | Acts Table of Contents | Previous Section | Next Section |

 ▣ "Jesus" When the name Jesus is used by itself, it usually emphasizes His humanness (cf. Acts 3:6).

-▣ "whom you delivered and disowned" The "you" (PLURAL is emphatic!
+▣ "whom you delivered and disowned" The "you" (PLURAL) is emphatic!
 It was not only the Jewish leaders who were responsible for Jesus' death (cf. Acts 3:17; 2:23).
 Peter makes a specific reference to the crowd's responses before Pilate (cf. Luke 23:18-25).
 It is possible some of these may have been there, but Peter addresses this crowd as if they were responsible as a group (cf. Acts 3:15).
-God's chosen people (Jews) "delivered up" and "disowned" God's Messiah (cf. John 1:11).
+God's chosen people (Israelites/Jews) "delivered up" and "disowned" God's Messiah (cf. John 1:11).

 ▣ "Pilate" See SPECIAL TOPIC: PONTIUS PILATE

 ▣ "when he had decided to release Him" This refers to Luke 23:4,14,22, where Pilate says three times, "I find no guilt in Him," as well as the three times he tried to release Him (cf. Luke 23:16,20,22).
 Many scholars believe Acts was written to show that Roman officials did not find Jesus treasonous.
 Pilate was forced by the Jewish leadership to do that which he was reluctant to do himself.
+Christianity was not a threat to Rome.

 3:14 "the Holy and Righteous One" This states clearly the innocence and sinlessness of Jesus.
 The trial was a farce.
-This is another OT Messianic title (cf. Isa.
-53:11; Acts 7:52; 22:14; John 6:69).
-The demons called Jesus the Holy One of God in Mark 1:24; Luke 4:34.
+This is another OT Messianic title.

 SPECIAL TOPIC: THE HOLY ONE